mathquill/mathquill/docs/Config.md

 `moveOutOf(direction, mathField)`, `deleteOutOf(direction, mathField)`, `selectOutOf(direction, mathField)`, `upOutOf(mathField)`, `downOutOf(mathField)`

-The `*OutOf` handlers are called when Left/Right/Up/Down/Backspace/Del/Shift-Left/Shift-Right is pressed but the cursor is at the left/right/top/bottom edge and so nothing happens within the math field.
-For example, when the cursor is at the left edge, pressing the Left key causes the `moveOutOf` handler to be called with `MQ.L` and the math field API object as arguments, and Backspace causes `deleteOutOf` to be called with `MQ.L` and the API object as arguments, etc.
+The `*OutOf` handlers are called when a cursor movement would cause the cursor to leave the MathQuill mathField.
+These let you integrate cursor movement seamlessly between your code and MathQuill.
+For example, when the cursor is at the right edge, pressing the Right key causes the `moveOutOf` handler to be called with `MQ.R` and the mathField API object.
+Pressing Backspace causes `deleteOutOf` to be called with `MQ.L` and the mathField.

 ## enter(mathField)